Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If a portion of the lung wall is thin or ruptured, air may leak into the pleural cavity (the space between the lungs and the chest wall).
 If air collects here, the lung may collapse.
 This is known as pneumothorax.
 Tubes placed during surgery can drain air from the pleural cavity so the lung re-expands.
 During surgery, the wall of the lung can also be repaired so it is less likely to collapse again.

 Fluid may collect in the area around the lungs.
-One common cause of fluid around the lungs is a lung infection, which may be a complication of certain types of surgery or an illness such as pneumonia.
+One common cause of fluid around the lungs is a lung infection.
+This may be a complication of certain types of surgery or an illness such as pneumonia.
 During surgery, chest tubes can be placed in the pleural cavity to drain fluid and help the lungs heal.

 This surgery can be done for some patients with emphysema.
 A portion of each lung is removed.
 This helps to open up the airways, so air can travel through them more freely.
 Since the size of the lungs is reduced in the chest, the diaphragm (muscle under the lungs) may have more room to move.
 This helps get more air in and out with each breath.
 Lung reduction surgery may reduce symptoms, but it’s not a cure.